`Regression Anytime' with Brute-Force SVD Truncation: RAWBFST: Algorithm, convergence result, and discussion

-Table \ref{tab2} reports further summary statistics such as the mean and standard deviation of $\hat{y}_0(0)$ for the two instances of our algorithm.
-Together with the two figures, the table confirms that our approximation converges stably towards its limit at a rate that is faster than standard Monte Carlo for the approximation of a single expectation, and is in line with our heuristics.
-This is in marked contrast to earlier implementations of this example in \cite{GHL, AA, BGS2} which show clearly that a stable approximation at $\Delta^{-1}=512$ should not be taken for granted for regression-based Monte Carlo algorithms.
+Table \ref{tab2} reports further summary statistics such as the mean and standard deviation of $\hat{y}_0(0)$.
+Together with the figures, the table confirms that our approximation converges stably towards its limit at a rate that is faster than standard Monte Carlo for the approximation of a single expectation, and is in line with our heuristics.
+This is in marked contrast to earlier implementations of this example in \cite{GHL, AA, BGS2} which show that a stable approximation at $\Delta^{-1}=4096$ should not be taken for granted for regression-based Monte Carlo algorithms.